Hammarberg/c2/README.md

 * Nix home folder as `.c2lib` or `c2lib`.
 For windows `%LOCALAPPDATA%\c2lib`
 * At location of environment variable `C2LIB_HOME`
 * Nix global path `/usr/lib/c2lib`
-* Alongside executable
+* Alongside executable and two folders above the executable.

 It's possible to copy, modify or extend parts of c2lib and place those modifications in your local directory to override.
+This is highly recommended if you want to add your own templates or macro extensions.
 ## Include files & search order
 Additional include search paths can be added with one or multiple `--include <path>` or `-i <path>`.
 This works for both pre-processor includes as well as incbin and c2 file system.

-It searches the explicitly set paths first followed by the include folders in c2lib.
+c2 searches the explicitly set paths first followed by the include folders in c2lib.
 # Defined targets / Templates
 ## 6502
 A plain 6502 template with 64KB of RAM.